froboy/yusaopeny_docs/content/en/docs/development/_index.md

 title: Development
 ---

-Welcome to the development corner of the Open Y distribution.
+Welcome to the development corner of the Y USA Open Y distribution.

-Here you can find all needed documentation and how-to work with Open Y codebase from developer's point of view.)
+Here you can find all needed documentation and how-to work with Y USA Open Y codebase from developer's point of view.)